 - Plan action

 - Policy

 - Procedure

+- Coverage or Benefits Information

 An inquiry is different from a complaint about services or the quality of care provided to you by a Neighborhood provider, Neighborhood employees, or a Neighborhood vendor.
 For these types of issues, you may file a complaint.